bubnjevich/bubnjevich/README.md

 ### Education
 ---
-- Faculty of Technical Sciences in Novi Sad, Serbia: Software Engineering
+- Software Engineering, Faculty of Technical Sciences in Novi Sad, Serbia
-- Faculty of Sciences in Novi Sad, Serbia: Physics
+- Physics, Faculty of Sciences in Novi Sad, Serbia

 ### Skills
 ---